Go Error Tracking for Gin, Echo, Fiber, net/http

 Can I use Telebugs with any Go version?

-Telebugs is compatible with the versions supported by the official Sentry Go SDK.
-Most teams are on Go 1.18+ these days; check the Sentry docs for the exact matrix.
+Telebugs is compatible with the Go versions supported by the official Sentry Go SDK.
+Check the Sentry Go docs for the exact version matrix used by your application.

 Do I get the same context as Sentry?